-Refactoring large monoliths to microservices: strategies, risks and pragmatic reality
+Refactoring monoliths to microservices: the pragmatic reality

 Large scale rewrites of systems are loaded with risk.
 It may seem easy to start with: you just have to write a system that does the same things as the old one.
 The problem is that you inevitably get bogged down in unexpected complexity and deadline pressure.